RedpointArchive/Protogame.Template.Blank/PROJECT_NAME.Content/compiled/CompiledReadme.txt

-This is the location where you cross-compile assets for various different platforms.
-See the documentation for more information about cross-compiling assets.
+This is the location where cross-compiled assets are stored.
+Run the compile.bat script in the parent directory to compile assets.